codeliftparent/codeliftparent.github.io/about.md

 ### Contact me

-The best way to get in touch with me is on LinkedIn [by clicking here.](https://www.linkedin.com/in/raphaelschagerl/)
+The best way to get in touch with me is via LinkedIn [by clicking here.](https://www.linkedin.com/in/raphaelschagerl/)